devpi/devpi/doc/status.rst

 Latest release
 ++++++++++++++++++++++++++++

-As of August 2013, both ``devpi-server`` and the ``devpi`` tools are released as 1.0 packages under the MIT license.
-Around 380 automated tests are passing on python2.7 and python2.6 on Ubuntu 12.04 and Windows 7.
+As of October 2013, ``devpi-{server,client,common}`` are released as 1.2
+packages under the MIT license.
+Around 450 automated tests are passing on python2.7 and python3.3 on Ubuntu 12.04 and Windows 7.

 Development background and road map
 +++++++++++++++++++++++++++++++++++++

-The MIT-licensed project is partly funded by a contract between a geo-distributed company and merlinux_ with Holger Krekel as the lead developer.
-The project is actively developed and bound to see more releases in 2013, in particular in these areas:
+The initial devpi efforts were partly funded by a contract between a geo-distributed company and merlinux_ with Holger Krekel as the lead developer.
+As of October 30th, the `bug tracker has no open bugs <https://bitbucket.org/hpk42/devpi/issues?status=new&status=open>`_.
+There are plans to further improve devpi and collaborate with Donald Stufft who is working on the warehouse_ and twine_.

-- bugfixes, maintenance, streamlining
-- real-time mirroring between devpi-server instances

-**One area that is lacking is the web UI**.
-I am looking for funding and/or a partner to push forward with the web UI and design.
-The server provides an evolving :doc:`REST API <curl>` to begin with.
+**One area that is lacking is the web UI**.  ``devpi-server`` has a :doc:`JSON/REST API <curl>` and it should not be hard for a frontend-developer or html templating designer to construct a nice web UI around it.  and/or a partner to push forward with the web UI and design.

 .. _contribute: